 Desktop administration is a never-ending job.
 Configuration requests ranging from simple drive mapping configuration to software installation, keep the administrators on their toes.
 With increasing requests and a growth in the number of endpoints, it becomes more difficult to keep up with escalating demand on limited manpower.

-Desktop Central is a Unified Endpoint Management (UEM) solution that enables you to secure and manage all forms of endpoints within your enterprise—including servers, desktops, laptops, tablets, smartphones, and point of sale (POS) devices—both inside and outside your organization's network from a central console.
+Endpoint Central is a Unified Endpoint Management (UEM) solution that enables you to secure and manage all forms of endpoints within your enterprise—including servers, desktops, laptops, tablets, smartphones, and point of sale (POS) devices—both inside and outside your organization's network from a central console.

-Desktop Central enables configuring and managing endpoints from a single console.
+Endpoint Central enables configuring and managing endpoints from a single console.
 With pre-defined configuration options, administrators can perform almost all the regular endpoint administration / management activities with ease.

-Desktop Central's capabilities cover the entire endpoint security and management spectrum, including:
+Endpoint Central's capabilities cover the entire endpoint security and management spectrum, including:

 It automates the complete desktop and mobile device management life cycle from start to finish to help businesses cut their IT infrastructure costs, achieve operational efficiency, improve productivity, and combat network vulnerabilities.